xavier-zy/codestream/vs/docs/dev.md

 >NOTE: you cannot have the CodeStream for VS extension installed from the marketplace AND run an experimental debugging instance of VS (you have to uninstall the version from the marketplace first)

+The `CodeStream.VisualStudio.CodeLens `project runs out of process from the main extension, and must be debugged slightly differently.

+1. This project will run under the guise of a `ServiceHub` executable, and figuring out exactly which one is difficult.
+The easiest path (right now) is to add a `Debugger.Launch();` into the codebase for local development until we can instrument a better solution.
+1. The `ServiceHub` / `CodeLens` project will write its own log file to `%HOME%\AppData\Local\Temp\servicehub\logs` with `CodeLens` in the filename.
+Very useful for debugging.

 #### CodeStream LSP Agent

 To debug the CodeStream LSP agent you will need both Visual Studio and VS Code.